5 THINGS TO LET GO OF TODAY TO SIMPLIFY YOUR LIFE

 Instead maybe we should be addressing the basis for our unrealistic expectations.
 Perhaps it’s time to slow down a little, stop chasing and instead tend to our self-care in more gentle and healthy ways.

-When I struggle with this, I always try to think of it this way… There’s nothing wrong with being kind and supportive to yourself in the same way you would be kind and supportive to others.
+When I struggle with trying to keep up with my own expectations and, although striving hard still fail to reach the mark, I always try to think of it this way… There’s nothing wrong with being kind and supportive to yourself in the same way you would be kind and supportive to others.

 Exercise: Do you set unrealistic expectations for yourself, or others?
 Every time you do, catch yourself.
 Try to think differently by accepting and embracing ‘good’.
 Don’t overreach by going for great, perfect or 100%.
 Good is great in itself.
 Have a ‘good’ day, a ‘good’ meal, a ‘good’ evening out with friends.